👉 TAP TO SAVE 30% WITH CODE NEW

 Cardwell plays with a ton of energy and enthusiasm and has quickly become a fan favorite in Sacramento.
 He is also one of the only guys on the roster who attempts to play defense, which is likely why he's jumped ahead of fellow rookie big man Maxime Raynaud.

 It feels reasonable to think that Domantas Sabonis is either traded or shut down by the Kings this year, as Sacramento has no chance at making the playoffs in the ultra-competitive Western Conference.
 I don't think there's another more potentially impactful big man on the wire right now than Cardwell.
-He could provide Mitchell Robinson-type production for fantasy managers or, even better, since Robinson is limited to about 20 minutes a night.
+He could provide Mitchell Robinson-type production for fantasy managers, or even better, since Robinson is limited to about 20 minutes a night.

 Jordan Miller - SG/SF, Los Angeles Clippers (10%)

 I have been driving the Jordan Miller hype train for several weeks now, and this feels like another good opportunity to remind everyone how good he has been lately.
-Yes, he's seen his minutes trimmed down to the mid-20s in the Clippers' last three games, but Miller has scored in double-digits in all three with excellent shooting percentages from the field and the free throw line.
+Yes, he's seen his minutes trimmed down to the mid-20s in the Clippers' last three games, but Miller has scored in double digits in all three with excellent shooting percentages from the field and the free-throw line.

-He's still inside the top-50 over the last two weeks, adding 2.2 steals per game over that stretch to go along with that efficient scoring.
+He's still inside the top 50 over the last two weeks, adding 2.2 steals per game over that stretch to go along with that efficient scoring.

-Right now, the Clippers are slotted into the final playoff spot at tenth in the West.
+Right now, the Clippers are slotted into the final playoff spot at 10th in the West.
 Memphis and Dallas could both challenge them for that spot, but the Clippers are likely at least in the mix for the play-in until the final weeks of the season.
-So the angle here for an increase in value for Miller has less to do with tanking and more to do with Kawhi Leonard and John Collins being injury-prone.
+So, the angle here for an increase in value for Miller has less to do with tanking and more to do with Kawhi Leonard and John Collins being injury-prone.

 Miller is doing enough right now as a sixth man to be rostered in standard leagues, but when we saw him really pop was when Leonard was out, so it might take an injury to Kawhi or another start for Miller to have a path toward a big finish.